Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Stripe payment form is present.
 Users can enter personal & credit details here.

 * Save delivery info checkbox is present.
-This saves delivery info to user's Profile page.
+This saves delivery info to the user's Profile page.

-* Warning message to user stating grand total will be charged to card is present.
+* Warning message to the user stating grand total will be charged to their card is present.

-* Update Basket button returns user to Basket page.
+* Update Basket button returns the user to the Basket page.

-* Complete Order button will process order and take payment from card.
-Checkout Complete page will be rendered.
+* Complete Order button will process the order and take payment from the user's card.
+The Checkout Complete page will be rendered.

 * An email will be sent to the user upon completion.
 This email holds all relevant order information.